Eryc123Y/my-profile/README.md

 <h3 align="center">A CS Undergrad Student from Monash University Malaysia</h3>

 <div align="center">
   <p>Welcome to my GitHub profile!
-I'm passionate about leveraging technology to solve real-world problems and currently expanding my knowledge in full-stack development.</p>
+I'm passionate about leveraging technology to solve real-world problems and currently expanding my knowledge in full-stack development, with a focus on Vue.js and Node.js.</p>
   <p>I'm also actively working on algorithm notes and learning Vue.js.
-This year, I aim to broaden my expertise in mobile development and databases.</p>
+This year, I aim to broaden my expertise in mobile development using React Native and relational databases (PostgreSQL).</p>
-  <p>I am also thinking about developing a framwork for my own blog, while make a vue3 project for algorithm visualisation this year.</p>
+  <p>I am also thinking about developing a framework for my own blog ( <a href="https://github.com/Eryc123Y/blog-framework">Coming Soon!</a> ), while making a Vue 3 project for algorithm visualization this year ( <a href="https://github.com/Eryc123Y/algo-viz">Coming Soon!</a> ).</p>
 </div>

 <br/>